phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 ## AWS Services using PoPs

-The following AWS Services use PoPs **for content delivery or expediated upload**.
+The following AWS Services use PoPs **for content delivery or expedited upload**.

 ### Amazon Cloudfront

-A **Content Delivery Network (CDN) service** that:
+- A **Content Delivery Network (CDN) service** that:
   - You point your website to CloudFront so that it will route requests to nearest Edge Location cache.
   - Allows you to choose an **origin** (such as a web-server or storage) that will be source of cached.
   - Caches the contents of what origin would returned to various Edge Locations around the world.

-## Amazon S3 Transfer Acceleration
+### Amazon S3 Transfer Acceleration

-Allows you to generate a special URL that can be used by end users to upload files to a nearby Edge Location.
+- Allows you to generate a special URL that can be used by end users to upload files to a nearby Edge Location.
 Once a file is uploaded to an Edge Location, it can move much faster within the AWS Network to reach S3.

-## AWS Global Accelerator
+### AWS Global Accelerator

-Can find the optimal path from the end user to your web-servers.
+- Can find the optimal path from the end user to your web-servers.
 Global Accelerator are deployed within Edge Locations so you send user traffic to an Edge Location instead of directly to your web application.

   > Let's say you're running a web server in `us-east-1`, and you just don't have the time to set up infrastructure in other regions.
 You can turn this on and you'll basically get a boost.